aaanyaaa/Segehen/README.md

 - Earliest available data: April 1997.
 - Latest available data: December 2017.
-- Months included, but w/o data: NOV 97, APR 05, MAY 05
+- Months included, but w/o data(Used NAN for missing data): NOV 97, APR 05, MAY 05
+- Numerous days with missing days throughout the data set (Used NAN for missing data)

 ### APR 1, 1997 Column Format